Staff affected by the storms and floods

 - Section 17 of the Defence Reserve Service (Protection) Act 2001 makes it unlawful for an employer to hinder or prevent you from rendering, or volunteering to render, defence service.
 Accordingly, agencies are legally obliged to release you to undertake duties as a member of the Defence Forces.

-There may be circumstances where offices in affected areas need to temporarily close.
-If this is the case, your local management will contact you to make arrangements for continuity of services and ensure your safety.
+Where offices in affected areas need to temporarily close your local management will contact you to make arrangements for continuity of services and ensure your safety.

 If you are directed not to attend your normal work location as a result of the emergency, options your manager can discuss with you include: